maxensas/xiletrade/README.md

 * Auto paste whisper trades in-game from external websites.

 ### Archive contains :
-* Application executable.
+* Application executables.
 * .NET 5 libraries.
-* Data and Img folders.
+* Data folder.

 ### Consider to contribute :
 This program is developed in self-taught.
 [Github Issues](https://github.com/maxensas/xiletrade/issues) reports system is used to track down bugs and bad features behaviours.